Preferences and Trends (PAT) Survey

 Since 1999, the ASRS PAT Survey has provided a yearly snapshot of our members’ preferences on a wide range of medical, surgical, and socioeconomic topics.
 And because the survey repeats key questions from year to year, we can also track significant trends in retina practice patterns.

-A PAT Survey supplement—with complete 2022 survey results and trending data, and an expert roundtable discussion—will also be mailed with the fall issue of Retina Times.
+A PAT Survey supplement—with complete 2022 survey results and trending data, and an expert roundtable discussion—will be mailed with the fall issue of Retina Times.

 A look at the story behind the PAT Survey